algorithm-archivists/algorithm-archive/chapters/algorithms/gaussian_elimination/gaussian_elimination.md

 And that's where we really want to get to for obvious reasons.
 This introduces yet another matrix configuration: * **Reduced** Row Echelon Form*.
-A matrix is in Reduced Row Echelon form if it satisfies the following conditions:
+A matrix is in reduced row echelon form if it satisfies the following conditions:

 1. It is in row echelon form.
 2. Every pivot is 1 and is the only nonzero entry in its column.

-All the following examples are in the Reduced Row Echelon Form:
+All the following examples are in the reduced row echelon form:

 $$
 \left[